In this article we answer the question “Why am I getting ingrown hairs after laser hair removal?”. Click here for more frequently asked questions.

 Is it common to have ingrown hairs after laser hair removal?

 It is not uncommon for individuals to experience ingrown hairs after laser hair removal.
 Ingrown hairs occur when hair grows back into the skin instead of out of the follicle.
-Some common causes of ingrown hairs after laser hair removal include improper pre-treatment skin care or exfoliation, genetic predisposition, and using the wrong type of laser on the wrong skin type or hair color.
-To reduce the risk of ingrown hairs after laser hair removal, it is recommended to follow proper pre-treatment and post-treatment care, use the appropriate laser for your skin type and hair color, and stay consistent with follow-up treatments.
+To reduce the risk of ingrown hairs after laser hair removal, follow the steps outlined above and always follow proper pre-treatment and post-treatment care.
+Use the appropriate laser for your skin type and hair color, and stay consistent with follow-up treatments.